wrathinmind/caldera/README.md

 The framework consists of two components:

-1) **The core system**.
+1) **Core Platform**.
 This is the framework code, consisting of what is available in this repository.
 Included is an asynchronous command-and-control (C2) server with a REST API and a web interface.
 2) **Plugins**.
 These are separate repositories that hang off of the core framework, providing additional functionality.
 Examples include agents, GUI interfaces, collections of TTPs and more.